muhammetcimci/Fraud-Detection/README.md

 The aim of the project is benchmarking machine learning models on a challenging large-scale dataset to determine if transaction is fraus or not.

 # About Data Set
 There was a competition hosted by IEEE Computational Intelligence Society [(IEEE-CIS)](https://cis.ieee.org/) on [Kaggle](https://www.kaggle.com/).
 The data is originally coming from the world’s leading payment service company, [Vesta Corporation](https://trustvesta.com/).
-You can read about the fraud detection competition and find data set [here.](https://www.kaggle.com/c/ieee-fraud-detection).
+You can read about the fraud detection competition and find the data set [here.](https://www.kaggle.com/c/ieee-fraud-detection).